Best iPhone 13 cases now available for purchase [Updated]

 Featured Product: dbrand iPhone 13 cases

-The new dbrand iPhone 13 cases are now available for purchase.
-You’re looking at super grippy designs thanks to what the brand refers to as “thousands of microscopic ridges” adorning the surface of the rubberized bumper.
-It features clicky buttons and a tapered lip to protect your precious iPhone 13 camera array, and that’s without adding bulk to the 2mm thin case.
-The MagSafe dbrand iPhone 13 cases also feature a 10-foot impact resistance and are compatible with the brand’s now available skins and tempered glass screen protectors.
+Like the name implies, the dbrand Grip is a super grippy case for your iPhone 13.
+This is all thanks to the “thousands of microscopic ridges” adorning the surface of the rubberized bumper, as described by dbrand.
+It features clicky buttons and a tapered lip to protect your precious iPhone 13 Pro camera array… all without adding bulk to the 2mm thin profile.
+The MagSafe-compatible iPhone 13 cases also feature a 10-foot impact rating and are customizable with any of dbrand’s skins and tempered glass screen protectors.

 - dbrand iPhone 13 Pro Max Grip Case $45